-Composer Olga Neuwirth creates magnificent soundscapes from apparent chaos by Cynthia Peck
+Composer Olga Neuwirth creates magnificent soundscapes from apparent chaos

 Following one modernist paradigm in the fine arts – that a painting is nothing more than some colors and shapes – can music be defined merely as some pitches and rhythm?
 It would be a listless and laughable means to describe the music of Olga Neuwirth, one of Austria’s most celebrated contemporary composers and a featured artist at this year’s Wien Modern, the world-renowned festival of new music.
 No, in her compositions I hear mighty soundscapes, both prophetic and perplexing, music that nearly defies description.
 For me, Olga Neuwirth’s music is an acoustic representation of the entire world, albeit seen through thick glasses of distortion.
 Or perhaps better, through an electron microscope one instant and the Hubble space telescope the next.